|Home||Program||Faculty||Register||Camp Info||FAQ||Misc.||Contact Us|

-ABC features four levels of instruction in bluegrass banjo and four levels of instruction in old-time banjo, as well as a full-time guitar track, a full-time fiddle track, and new this year, a full-time mandolin track!
+ABC features four levels of instruction in bluegrass banjo and four levels of instruction in old-time banjo, as well as a full-time guitar track, and a full-time fiddle track.
+We even have some mandolin classes an a resident bass specialist who will teach some bass workshops.

 Members of WAMA (Washington Acoustic Music Association),